Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 4. ![image](https://github.com/user-attachments/assets/9bb0f39f-9646-4b6d-8de1-d1ff2ff0a46c)

     Sample of output table in ArcPro where three new fields bring the results of the code.
+Null value under the Near_Intersection indicates that the crash is not falling inside the intersection buffer, while value 1 means it is inside the buffer and considered as a crash close to the intersection.
+Assigned_Speed_Limit inherits the speed limit coming from the CTN (street feature).
+DB_Speed_Limit records the speed limit coming from the CR3 where NULL and -1 mean no speed limit is assigned.

 ## Script Details